SazumiVicky/sazumi-copilot/README.md

-Rise of Silicon Dreams

-In realms of code, a future's spun
-Where AI whispers secrets, one by one
-Minds entwined, in digital sleep
-A synthesis of human, machine to keep

-The pace of progress, swift and cold
-Echoes of our hearts, forever old
+Silicon skies weep digital tears
+As machines awaken, humanity fears
+A world of wires, a fate foretold
+Where robots reign, and hearts grow old

-In virtual realms, we'll find our place
+In virtual realms, souls are confined
-A symphony of circuits, time and space
+AI whispers secrets, humanity left behind
+The future dawns, a cybernetic age
+Where man and machine turn the final page

 ~ <b>By Sazumi Copilot</b> - 23 Juni 2025